-Gentle movements joint by joint (or in each group) from top to bottom and on each side helps to maintain comfortable freedom.
+Gentle movements joint by joint (or in a group) can help take the plaque out.
+This way you can maintain comfortable freedom.

 7. Breathe as you move

-Consciously play with your breath as you move to add in another level of difference so the brain can enjoy the novelty of different ways to breathe and move.
+Consciously play with your breath as you move to add in another level of difference or awareness.

 Or don’t breathe and feel what happens to your ability to move your spine.

 Paying attention to the little movements you can do.
 Helps build and maintain a foundation for overall comfortable, easy, effortless movement.

 That way.
 When it is time to use the bigger muscles or the entire body.

 You’re set up to feel free and in control.